-As a Digital Training Manager, how often do you find that ineffective training videos you spend your time and efforts on are not being watched?
+As a Digital Training Manager, how often do you find that training videos you spend your time and efforts on are not being watched?
 Or perhaps the employees were quick to forget what the information in the videos is supposed to impart?
 If this ever happens to you, don’t worry, you’re not alone.
 Create effective training videos is not an easy task.

 According to a 2019 survey by New York-based video technology provider Kaltura, 72% of employees don’t pay full attention to training videos.
 It’s a real head-scratcher to modern-day L&D executives.
 The disconnection between staff and training content can obstruct knowledge delivery as well as put valuable resources to waste.
 If left untouched, disengagement may even lead to a massive decrease in business proficiency.

-Let’s take a look at what makes ineffective training videos.
+Let’s take a look at what’s the problems with your training videos.
 We will also propose several simple solutions to bridge the gap between your employees and your training content.

 - Why Your Employee Training Videos May Go Unwatched Or Undigested?

-- 6 Ways to Avoid Ineffective Training Videos
+- 6 Tips to Create Effective Training Videos

 - Top 5 Best Examples Of Employee Engagement Videos